-Our interventions are expected to reduce knowledge gaps, which in turn increase the adoption of sustainable crop intensification methods such as fertilizer and pesticides among rice farmers.
-We therefore look at the different in mean yields between farmers that use a particular method and those that do not to get an idea about what effect size to expect.
+Our interventions are expected to reduce knowledge gaps related to technology and profitability, which in turn is expected to increase the adoption of sustainable crop intensification methods such as fertilizer and pesticides among rice farmers.
+We therefore look at the different in mean yields between farmers that use a particular input or technology and those that do not in our baseline data to get an idea about what effect size to expect.
 To do so, we restrict ourselves to farm households that reported growing rice in the second season of 2013.

 We find that average yields are about 2.11 MT/ha for farmers that report not using fertilizers.
 Farmers that use fertilizer report yields of about 3MT/ha, which is an increase of about 42 percent.
 The pooled standard deviation is about 1.29 MT/ha.
-We would need about 26 observations in each treatment arm (single sided, 80 percent power and alpha level of 0.05).
-For pesticide use, we find that farmers that do not report using pesticides get yields of around 2.16 MT/ha, while those that do use get about 2.84, corresponding to an increase of about 31 percent.
+To detect such an effect, we would need about 26 observations in each treatment arm (single sided, 80 percent power and alpha level of 0.05).
+For pesticide use, we find that farmers that do not report using pesticides get yields of around 2.16 MT/ha, while those that do use fertilizer obtain about 2.84, corresponding to an increase of about 31 percent.
 We would need about 45 observations in each treatment arm to detect such an effect.
 For recommended practices, we find that farmers that maintain water depth of 10-25 cm during cultivation to effectively control weeds have 41 percent higher yields, and we would need about 40 observations to identify such an effect with 80 percent power.
-Finally, farmers that plant in rows have average yields of about $2.71 \mathrm{MT/ha}$, while those who do not plant in rows attain about 2.17MT/ha.
+Finally, farmers that plant in rows have average yields of about 2.71MT/ha, while those who do not plant in rows attain about 2.17MT/ha.
 To find this effect, we would need about 68 observations in each treatment arm to detect this effect.

 The above are the effects of implementing a particular technology.
 However, our information treatment is unlikely to encourage all farmers to start using improved inputs or technologies.
-Therefore, we expect effects to be smaller and settle on a 20 % average increase in yields.
+Therefore, we expect effects to be smaller and settle for a 20 % average increase in yields.
 To identify such an effect, we need about 110 observations in each treatment arm.
 We therefor propose to run an experiment that involves about 220 observations in a 2x2 factorial design.
-In such a design, about 110 households will receive information on intensification technologies.
-About 110 households will receive information returns to investment in various intensification techniques.
-This will be done in such a way that there are 55 households that receive both types of information treatment and 55 households that do not receive any information at all (a control group).
+In such a design, about 110 households will receive the TI treatment.
+About 110 households will receive the RI treatment.
+This will be done in such a way that there are 55 households that receive both TI and RI and 55 households that do not receive RI nor TI.
+Note that, as explained above, all 220 farmers will (also) get the placebo treatment.